 Autolus Therapeutics announces Board changes

-/EIN News/ -- LONDON, Jan.
-20, 2023 (GLOBE NEWSWIRE) -- Autolus Therapeutics plc (Nasdaq: AUTL), a clinical-stage biopharmaceutical company developing next-generation programmed T cell therapies, announces two changes to the company’s Board of Directors.
+LONDON, Jan.
+20, 2023 (GLOBE NEWSWIRE) -- Autolus Therapeutics plc AUTL, a clinical-stage biopharmaceutical company developing next-generation programmed T cell therapies, announces two changes to the company's Board of Directors.

 The company's non-executive Chairman, John H Johnson, who has held the role since September 2021, will not stand for re-election at Autolus' upcoming annual shareholder meeting.
 During his tenure as Chairman of Autolus he was appointed as Chief Executive Officer (CEO) of Reaction Biology and will focus his time on his operational role.